Skip to content

 Neil Chilson

-Chilson is a regular contributor to multiple news outlets, including the Washington Post, USA Today, Seattle Times, and Morning Consult.
+Chilson has testified before both the U.S. House and U.S. Senate on artificial intelligence.
+He is also a regular contributor to multiple news outlets, including the Washington Post, USA Today, and Newsweek.
+A partial list of his related publications is available here.

 Chilson holds a law degree from the George Washington University Law School and a master’s degree in computer science from the University of Illinois, Urbana-Champaign.
 He received his bachelor’s degree in computer science from Harding University.